usnistgov/CASE-Implementation-PROV-O/README.md

 To illustrate the difference in projective capability of the subject CASE instance data, a solid line is used to represent when a qualified relationship was constructed from the CASE instance data.
 A dashed line is used to represent when a direct relationship was constructed, but the qualified relationship could not be constructed.
 This figure presents a variant on the above example, with the source data in [`readme-attribution.ttl`](figures/readme-attribution.ttl):

 ![Qualified vs. unqualified relationship illustration](figures/readme-attribution.svg)

+## Licensing

+This repository is licensed under the Apache 2.0 License.
+See [LICENSE](LICENSE).

+Portions of this repository contributed by NIST are governed by the [NIST Software Licensing Statement](THIRD_PARTY_LICENSES.md#nist-software-licensing-statement).